Dolce Gusto: Recycling

 Nestlé and Jacobs Douwe Egberts UK have joined their forces to create Podback, a first of its kind recycling programme for coffee pods.
-The scheme is set to launch in early 2021 and cover brands including Nespresso, Nescafé Dolce Gusto and Tassimo, with the aim of expanding the programme to eventually include all of the UK’s coffee pods made from plastic or aluminium.
+The scheme is set to launch in early 2021 and cover brands including Nespresso, Nescafé Dolce Gusto and Tassimo, with the aim of expanding the programme to eventually include all of the UK's coffee pods made from plastic or aluminium.

 Podback allows for three different recycling options including: Collect+, Kerbside collection – Exeter City Council, Cheltenham Borough Council and South Derbyshire District Council are currently in discussions with Podback to become the first confirmed partners, the aim is for more local authorities to welcome the scheme in the future – and retailer ‘handover at home’, allowing consumers to hand their coffee pods back for recycling when they get their groceries delivered.

 Criticism

 The pod and coffee capsule system draw some criticism due to the lock-in effect.
-This means that the low cost of acquisition for each coffee machine is illusory, since the costs of the capsules for it exceeds that of conventional coffee — sometimes several times — and can cost more than the machine itself in a short time span unless a refillable capsule is used.
+This means that the low cost of acquisition for each coffee machine is illusory, since the costs of the capsules for it exceed that of conventional coffee — sometimes several times — and can cost more than the machine itself in a short time span unless a refillable capsule is used.
 A further disadvantage is the increased amount of waste due to the disposable nature of the Nescafé capsules, although in some countries recycling programs exist.

 A trial recycling scheme has been operating in the UK during 2019 but has drawn criticism in social media channels.
 The scheme is only limited to purchases done from the Online Dolce Gusto shop, through receipt of a special pink 'return' bag'.
 High Street purchases, on any other official Dolce Gusto purchase through other online retailers are also excluded.